hertie-data-science-lab/ds01-infra/docs-user/reference/glossary.md

 Maximum resources you can use.
 Configured per-user or per-group.

 **Idle Timeout**
 Time after which an idle container is automatically stopped.
-Typically 48 hours.
+Typically 30min-2h (varies by user).
+Run `check-limits` to see your current value.

 **Max Runtime**
 Maximum time a container can run.
-Typically 1 week.
+Typically 24h-72h (varies by user).
+Run `check-limits` to see your current value.

 ---